ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 ### Running Standalone Source

-#### Standalone Source

--   A single Ballerina source code file.

--   Code can be placed into any folder, called the “source root”.

--   The "source root" must not contain a subdirectory named ".ballerina"
+Standalone source is a single Ballerina source code file.
+Code can be placed into any folder, called the “source root”.
+The "source root" must not contain a subdirectory named ".ballerina"

--   Code files that are in the source root are in the “unnamed” package.

--   Subdirectories of the “source root” do not have any semantic meaning, ie, they are not considered packages nor does any sibling files.

--   There are no restrictions on what can be placed inside the Ballerina file, ie, any valid Ballerina code is allowed.

 #### Run a Standalone Source without compiling:

--   If source file contains at least one program entrypoint, which could be a main() for functions or service<> for hosted services then it can be executed using run command.
+If source file contains at least one program entrypoint, which could be a main() for functions or service<> for hosted services then it can be executed using run command.

 ```bash